-Great Hoover features such as SpinScrub Brushes and Rinse Mode.
-A big 1.25 gallon tank capacity means less stopping to empty.
-Comes with a 2-in-1 antimicrobial pet tool for cleaning pet messes thoroughly.
-Easy to carry, weighing under 19 lbs.
+Great Hoover features such as SpinScrub brushes and rinse mode.
+A big 1.25-gallon tank capacity means less stopping to empty.
+Comes with a two-in-one antimicrobial pet tool for cleaning pet messes thoroughly.
+Easy to carry, weighing under 19 pounds.

 Does not include many attachments.

-At only 9 lbs., this cleaner is easy to take where you need it.
+At only nine pounds, this cleaner is easy to take where you need it.
 Users love the self-cleaning hose that flushes away dirt and bacteria after each use.
 The powerful multipurpose tool is made with antimicrobial materials to keep it clean.

-Not meant for cleaning the carpet of an entire room at a time.
+Not meant for cleaning the carpet of an entire room at one time.

 Automatic detergent mixing means you always get the right amount of soap and water for best results.
-Lightweight at under 19 lbs.
-Easy to transport.
+Lightweight at under 19 pounds.
 Includes attachments such as a SpinScrub hand tool, stair tool, crevice tool, and upholstery tool.
-Rinse mode lets you rinse away soap, keeping it fresh.

 Users note that it uses a lot of detergent for the area it cleans.

 Users say the clean water tank can leak if not situated perfectly.
-Very heavy at 27 lbs.
+Very heavy at 27 pounds.